Common Plant Diseases:

 Symptoms of Down Mildew: The main symptom of this disease appear as upper leaf surfaces have a pale color and downy growth, usually on the undersides of leaves of the plants.
-This can also appear along stems, which turns black with age.
+This can also appear along stems, which turn black with age.

 Affected Plants with Down Mildew: fruit crops, vegetable crops, flower crops, and grasses are affected by Down mildew disease.